702 Langdon St., Rm 325/326

 “Great variety but all related in some way to my work.”

 “I’m new to the industry so it was helpful to me.”

 Energy Utility Basics is an intensive course on the fundamental concepts critical to being conversant in today’s energy industry.
 Course content is updated yearly as technology, regulation and markets evolve.
 WPUI has proudly presented this exceptional course each fall since 1983.

-Course Summary: Over the course of a week, participants will gain a comprehensive understanding of the history of the electric and natural gas industries, attain insights into the regulatory decision-making process, as well as analyze and discuss current issues facing the energy industry.
+Course Summary: Participants will receive an overview of the history of the electric and natural gas industries, insights into regulatory decision-making, analysis of the current issues facing the energy industry, and more.

-Benefits: Attendees will obtain practical knowledge of the operations and technology of the natural gas and electric industries from extraction, whether from the ground or renewables, to the customer’s bill.
-Course registration covers a field trip to a power plant, daily lunches and breaks, printed course materials and continuing education units (CEUs).
+Benefits: Attendees will obtain practical knowledge of the operations and technology of the electricity and natural gas industries from extraction, whether from the ground or from renewables, to the customer’s bill.
+Course registration covers daily lunches and breaks, printed course materials, optional field trips, and continuing education units (CEUs).

 - Federal Roles, Rules, Spheres of Influence